CC-VPSTO: Chance-Constrained Via-Point-Based Stochastic Trajectory Optimisation for Online Robot Motion Planning under Uncertainty: Problem Formulation

 \subsection{Constraint Satisfaction as a Binary Random Variable}

 In this subsection, we reformulate the chance constraint in Eq.~\eqref{eq:cc_opt_basic} as a constraint on a binary random variable obtained from $\Delta$.
-Concretely, given $\xb$, we introduce a random variable $G_{\xb}$ with value in $\{0, 1\}$ that depends on $\Delta$ as follows: for any $\deltab$, if $\Delta=\deltab$, then $G_{\xb}=1$ if the constraint $g$ at $\xb$ with $\deltab$ is violated; otherwise, $G_{\xb}=0$, \ie
+The motivation for doing this is that we will use this formulation to define a \emph{sample average approximation} of the chance constraint in the next section.
+Concretely, given $\xb$, we introduce a binary random variable $G_{\xb}=\boldsymbol{1}_{g(\xb,\Delta)>0}$, wherein $\boldsymbol{1}_{(\cdot)}$ denotes the indicator function, \ie for any $\deltab$ sampled from $\Delta$, $G_{\xb}=1$ if $g(\xb,\deltab)>0$; otherwise, $G_{\xb}=0$.

-In the following, we write $G$ instead of $G_{\xb}$ when $\xb$ is clear from the context.
-Note that $G$ is deterministic if the value of $\Delta$ is fixed.
-However, since $\Delta$ is a random variable, $G$ is a random variable, too.
-Thus, we are interested in the probability distribution of the value of $G$.
-This can be obtained given a \emph{known} probability distribution $p_\Delta$ of $\Delta$, as follows:

-wherein the integration domain $D$ is all possible realizations $\deltab$ of $\Delta$.
-Using Eq.~\eqref{eq:total_prob}, the chance constraint in Eq.~\eqref{eq:cc_opt_basic} can then be rewritten as
+$G_{\xb}$ is a random variable since it depends on the random uncertainty variable $\Delta$.
+Thus, we are interested in the probability distribution of the value of $G_{\xb}$.
+By definition, this can be obtained from the probability distribution of $\Delta$: namely, $P[G_{\xb}=1]=P_{\deltab\sim \Delta}[g(\xb,\deltab)>0]$.
+Hence, the chance constraint in Eq.~\eqref{eq:cc_opt_basic} can be rewritten as